OCA/stock-logistics-warehouse/stock_reserve_rule/readme/DESCRIPTION.rst

 * Default Removal Strategy: apply the default configured one (fifo, fefo, ...)
-* Empty Bins: goods are removed from a bin only if the bin will be empty after the removal (favor smallest bins first, then apply the default removal strategy for equal quantities).
+* Empty Bins: goods are removed from a bin only if the bin will be empty after the removal (favor largest bins first to minimize the number of operations, then apply the default removal strategy for equal quantities).
-* Prefer Full Packaging: tries to remove full packaging (configured on the products) first, by largest to smallest package (default removal strategy is then applied for equal quantities).
+* Full Packaging: tries to remove full packaging (configured on the products) first, by largest to smallest package or based on a pre-selected package (default removal strategy is then applied for equal quantities).

 Examples of scenario: